 We first identified the presence of malware in the plugin in July, 2020.
 Upon checking, we have found that the malicious file has been present in the plugin for four years with filename example_01.php.

-The Malicious code was a classic “include type malware” which utilises obfuscation to hide code behind comments and calls out for the actual malware, which is sitting elsewhere in the server.
+The Malicious code was a classic “include type malware” which utilizes obfuscation to hide code behind comments and calls out for the actual malware, which is sitting elsewhere in the server.

 After removing unnecessary comments that are being used to hide the malware dropper, the code looks like this: